xorbitsai/inference/doc/source/models/sources/sources.rst

 You can also achieve this by manually setting an environment variable ``XINFERENCE_MODEL_SRC=modelscope``.

 Please check the detail page of a model to confirm whether the model supports downloading from ModelScope.
+If a model spec supports downloading from ModelScope, the "Model Hubs" section in the spec information will include "ModelScope".